William Jefferson Blythe Jr.: Death

 On May 17, 1946, while traveling from Chicago, Illinois, to Hope, Arkansas, Blythe lost control of his 1942 Buick on U.S. Route 60 outside of Sikeston, Missouri, after one of his car's tires blew out.
-He survived the crash after being thrown from the car, but drowned in a drainage ditch, there was only three feet (1 meter) of water in the ditch.
+He survived the crash after being thrown from the car, but drowned in a drainage ditch.
+There were only three feet (1 meter) of water in the ditch.
 Three months later, Blythe's widow, Virginia, gave birth to their son, whom she named William Jefferson Blythe III in honor of his father and grandfather.
 In 1950, Blythe's widow married Roger Clinton Sr.; 12 years later, Blythe's posthumous son legally adopted his stepfather's surname.
-He has a granddaughter, Chelsea Clinton, and 3 great-grandchildren.
+He has a granddaughter, Chelsea Clinton, and 3 great-grandchildren through Bill.

 Memorial

 Blythe was buried at Rose Hill Cemetery in Hope, Hempstead County, Arkansas.
 In 1994, Virginia was interred beside him.
 In Clinton's 2004 autobiography, My Life, the elder Blythe was extensively mentioned, including a visit that Clinton made to the site where his father drowned.